-Back on the tsar's realm, she dislikes the old tsar and admires the handsome young archer.
-She says she will not marry without her wedding dress, still in her own country.
-The tsar sends the archer after it, and the archer rode the horse back to that land.
-On the shore, the horse waited until it could get between an enormous lobster and the sea; then it set its foot on its tail and did not let it go until it agreed to bring the wedding dress.
+Despite such treatment, Vasilissa preferred the handsome young archer to the old and greedy tsar, so she refused to marry him without her wedding dress, which was still in her own country and hidden under the sea besides.
+The tsar again dispatched the archer, who rode with his magical horse back to the edge of the world.
+On the shore, the horse waited until it could get between an enormous lobster and the sea; then it set its foot on its tail and did not let it go until it agreed to bring up the wedding dress.

 When he returned with the dress, Vasilissa still would not wed until the archer had been boiled alive as punishment for abducting her.
 Terrified, he asked to see his horse one last time, but the horse advised him to submit.
 The princess waved her hand over the boiling cauldron, and the archer plunged in and came out unharmed and even handsomer than before.
 The tsar jumped in after, but he boiled to death, and after he was buried, the archer became tsar in his place, He married Princess Vasilissa and built a fine stable for the horse, for he had learned the lesson of gratitude.